 Energy Usage, GHG Reduction, Efficiency and Load Management Manual

 Craft brewers are an innovative segment of the greater brewing industry.
-It’s no surprise that many craft brewers have discovered innovative solutions for energy usage and greenhouse gas (GHG) reduction opportunities at their facilities.
-Considering today's rising energy costs, reducing energy usage should be a high priority at all breweries.
+It’s no surprise that many craft brewers have discovered creative solutions for energy usage and greenhouse gas (GHG) reduction at their facilities.
+Considering today’s rising energy costs, reducing energy usage should be a high priority at all breweries.

-Owners and operators may consider energy costs as an expense they cannot control, and that it only rises and falls with the price of energy in the area.
-Depending on these costs, energy reduction may not be a top priority within brewery operations, but breweries that do not pay attention to the opportunities at all levels of their operations may miss out on potential cost saving and revenue generating measures.
+Owners and operators may consider energy costs as an expense they cannot control that rises and falls with the price of energy in the area.
+Depending on these costs, energy reduction may not be a top priority within brewery operations.
+Breweries that do not pay attention to the opportunities at all levels of their operations, including efficiency may miss out on potential cost-saving and revenue-generating measures.

 The information presented is a pathway to effective and sustainable energy and GHG management from start to finish.
 This information is organized into five sections: